dsimonaits/quiz-realm/README.md

 QuizRealm is a feature-packed quiz platform designed to help you enhance your JavaScript skills and delve into related tech topics.
 With a wide range of quizzes and questions, you can expect:

-- **JavaScript Mastery**: Our core focus is JavaScript, providing you with in-depth quizzes to strengthen your coding skills.
+- **JavaScript Mastery**: core focus is JavaScript, providing you with in-depth quizzes to strengthen your coding skills.

 - **Beyond JavaScript**: Explore related technologies, frameworks, and languages to broaden your tech horizons.